LikeTheSalad/android-buddy/README.md

 ```
 In this example, we created a transformation that intercepts all of the project's classes that extend from `Activity` and then change their `onCreate` method in order to print an Android log after running the original code from the intercepted `onCreate` method.

 As an optional operation, we're also printing a Gradle log before adding our interceptor to an Activity.
-The only type of argument that currently Android Buddy supports within a `Plugin` constructor is a Gradle logger (`org.gradle.api.logging.Logger`).
+The only type of argument that currently Android Buddy supports within a `Plugin` constructor is a Gradle logger (`org.slf4j.Logger`).
 It is optional, you can also have an empty constructor in the case that you don't want to print any logs during compile time.

 Android Buddy only takes care of connecting Android compilation to Byte Buddy's API.
 You can lean more about all of the possible transformations that Byte Buddy allows by looking at its official documentation page: https://bytebuddy.net/#/tutorial